sourcegraph/about/blogposts/2020/what-happens-when-a-successful-product-gets-its-first-design-team.md

 ## First 90 days

-From the very beginning, we knew that to set our team up for success, we need to carefully plan the next 3 months.
-There was a lot to focus on: processes, design debt, new initiatives, etc. We had to choose which areas to take care of first and where we can have the biggest impact.
+From the very beginning, we knew that we needed to carefully plan the next 3 months to set our team up for success.
+There was a lot to focus on: processes, design debt, new initiatives, etc. We had to choose which areas to take care of first and where we could have the biggest impact.

 Here are our key initiatives: